 | Cash/self-pay (list) | ~$1,300 | Uninsured or uncovered |

 The Hims-Novo deal — announced in late 2025 — brought branded semaglutide products to $199/month for qualifying patients.
-That is less than half of what most cash-pay patients were spending in 2024.
+Less than half of what most cash-pay patients were spending in 2024.

-The real cost barrier now is not the drug itself for many commercially insured patients — it is the prior authorization process.
-PA denial rates for GLP-1s remain above 30% at first submission across most commercial payers.
-If your PA gets denied, the appeal process adds 2–6 weeks.
+For many commercially insured patients, the cost barrier now isn't the drug itself — it's the prior authorization.
+PA denial rates for GLP-1s sit above 30% at first submission across most commercial payers.
+Get denied, and the appeal adds 2–6 weeks.
 Worth knowing before you get your hopes up.

 Oral vs. injectable: which one should you actually pick?

-If you have a choice between the oral and injectable forms of semaglutide, the decision is not just "needle or no needle."
-There are practical differences:
+If you have a choice between the oral and injectable forms of semaglutide, the call isn't just "needle or no needle."
+The practical differences add up.

 - Frequency: Oral is daily.
 Injectable is once weekly.
 Some people prefer taking something every day (habit formation).
 Others prefer one shot per week and forgetting about it.